thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 Software systems are no different.
 Instead of doors and windows, we examine APIs, authentication mechanisms, network boundaries, cloud infrastructure, third-party integrations, and data flows.
 We identify potential attack vectors, understand how an attacker might exploit them, and determine what security controls should exist before the software is deployed.
 The mindset is exactly the same.
 Only the system has changed.

 One of the most common misconceptions surrounding threat modeling is that it is simply another form of security review or audit.
 It isn't.
 A security audit evaluates an implementation that already exists.
-Threat modeling is a collaborative activity. that should ideally be done at the design stage, and is intended to shape the implementation before security issues become expensive to fix.
+Threat modeling is a collaborative activity that should ideally be done at the design stage, and is intended to shape the implementation before security issues become expensive to fix.
 Because of that, threat modeling should never be performed in isolation.
 While the security team often facilitates the exercise, the people who know the system best are the ones who build and operate it.
-A successful threat modeling session should involve as many relevant stakeholders as practical: security champions, software engineers, technical architects, platform engineers, DevOps engineers, and anyone else who understands how the application actually works.
+A successful threat modeling session should involve as many relevant stakeholders as practical: security champions, software engineers, technical architects, platform engineers, and anyone else who understands how the application actually works.
 The goal isn't to have security tell engineering what's wrong.
 It's to combine everyone's knowledge of the system to identify risks that no single person would spot alone.

-Threat modeling is most effective when it's treated as part of the Secure Software Development Lifecycle (SSDLC), not as a checkpoint at the end of it.
+Threat modeling is most effective when it's treated as part of the Secure Software Development Lifecycle (SSDLC) and not as a checkpoint at the end of it.
 Conducting a threat model after the product has already been built often means that architectural decisions have been finalized, timelines have been committed, and implementing recommendations becomes significantly more expensive.
 In many cases, teams are forced to accept risks simply because fixing them would require redesigning major components.

 The earlier you perform a threat model, the greater the impact it can have.

 Ideally, threat modeling begins during feature design – while requirements are being discussed, diagrams are being sketched on whiteboards, and architectural decisions are still fluid.
 Sprint planning, design reviews, and architecture discussions are all excellent opportunities to introduce threat modeling.
 Of course, that ideal isn't always achievable.
 Teams move quickly and priorities can change.
 That's okay.
-So, at whatever stage of the SSDLC you feel "hey, we should probably do a threat model" that is a good enough stage to do a threat model at.
+So, at whatever stage of the SSDLC you feel "hey, we should probably do a threat model" that is a good enough stage to do a threat model.

 ### The Four Questions of Threat Modeling